Kara Solmundson: Personal life

-Solmundson graduated from the Kelvin High School in her hometown Winnipeg, Manitoba in 1992.
+Solmundson graduated from Kelvin High School in her hometown Winnipeg, Manitoba in 1992.
 She then continued her education in University of Manitoba and received Medical Doctor degree.
 Following the conclusion of family medicine residency at University of British Columbia, she completed a clinical sport and exercise medicine fellowship through UBC and earned a Canadian Academy of Sport and Exercise Medicine diploma.
 She also pursuing her master's degree in the field of Sports and Exercise Medicine.
-Solmundson now work as a physician at the Allan McGavin Sports Medicine Centre.
+Solmundson now works as a physician at the Allan McGavin Sports Medicine Centre.